Catalystiq/Catalystiq/README.md

 # Hello
 ## My name is @Catalystiq

 I make cool things.
-I’m currently interested in Web Development, Full-Stack Applications, Algorithms, Machine Learning, and Discord Bots.
-I am also currently learning javascript, html, css, java, c and various libraries and frameworks for it.
+I’m currently interested in Web Development, Full-Stack Applications,  Machine Learning, and Discord Bots.
+I am also currently learning javascript, html, css, java, c and various libraries and frameworks for them.
 I am also working on some smaller projects

 ### You can contact me here:
 - On Discord at Catalystic#7497